Year 7

 Formal elements:

-line, shape, form, pattern, space/composition, colour
+line, shape, pattern, colour

 Pop Art – 2D/3D